grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "Weapons parts --- magnetic mines."

 "Had to be something like that didn't it?
-You don't have a problem with risking blowing the boat in half if someone drops a crate full of explosives?
-Our job wasn't dangerous enough already?"
+You don't have a problem with Authorities breathing down our necks and risking blowing the boat in half if someone drops a crate full of explosives?"

 "Nitro Express Hemi. _Someone_ has to move this stuff.
 Might as well be pros like us.
 Cargo is supposed to arrive for loading any minute now, actually.
 Is the cargo hold ready for it?"